mtcbpdcdubai/.github/profile/README.md

   <img src="https://github.com/user-attachments/assets/032571b4-9226-4834-b33d-f60c520dbd0b" height=150>
   <h4><em>Boot Up Your Ambition.
 Excel in Technology with Us!</em></h4>
 </div>
-<p>The Microsoft Tech Club is a student-led organization that is dedicated to fostering a community of like-minded individuals who are passionate about technology and innovation.
+<p>The Microsoft Tech Club is a student-led organization at BITS Pilani Dubai Campus that is dedicated to fostering a community of like-minded individuals who are passionate about technology and innovation.
 Our goal is to provide members with opportunities to learn, grow, and connect with each other.
 Join us today and become a part of this exciting community!</p>
 <div>
   <h1>What We Offer</h1>
   <ul>